kieras/parakeet/README.md

     </tr>
     <tr>
         <td>login_provider</td>
-        <td>The parakeet provide to you an abrastraction mechanism in order to login in the google account (if your application have something like it).
-Thinking on it, we created a parameter where the user can setup the version of this mechanism.</td>
+        <td>The parakeet provide to you an abrastraction mechanism in order to login in the Google account (if your application have something like it).
+Thinking of it, we created a parameter where the user can setup the version of this mechanism.</td>
         <td>google_oauth</td>
         <td>google_oauth<br/>google_oauth_gapi2</td>
     </tr>